poetry du jour

 of my life—

-not yet the twilight.
+not quite twilight.

 Can the seasons

-to let me see the dawn?
+let me live the dawn,

-Leaves of gold—
+Leaves of autumn gold—

 floating through the air,

-Let me taste
+let me taste

 I volunteer to be

-the soil
+the future soil

-for that beautiful dawn.
+for that beautiful dawn,

 Green buds of spring—

-they start with you,
+starts with you,

-my muse, my inspiration,
+my muse,

-my wheel of renewal.
+turning the wheel of renewal.

 My love,